U.S. curbs Chinese drone maker DJI, other firms it accuses of aiding rights abuses | Law-Order

 SURVEILLANCE TECHNOLOGY The investment ban, which will also apply to Megvii Technology Limited and Cloudwalk Technology Co Ltd, was first imposed by Donald Trump's administration and revised by Biden.
 It prohibits U.S. entities from investing in dozens of Chinese companies with alleged ties to the defense or surveillance technology sectors.
 It now spans dozens of companies, from China's top chipmaker SMIC to oil producer CNOOC.

 All eight companies added to the list on Thursday are already on the entity list.
 The list has become a go-to tool for Washington in the U.S.-China tech feud.
 Suppliers to companies on the list must seek a special license from the Commerce Department to ship goods to the targeted company.
 The license requests face a tough standard of review.
-Megvii said it opposed the U.S. Treasury's decision and that its inclusion on the list would not impact the company's daily operations.
+Cloudwalk and Megvii both said in separate statements they opposed the U.S. Treasury's decision, with Megvii adding that its inclusion on the list would not impact the company's daily operations.

 Beijing and Washington have clashed over several issues, including U.S. criticism of China's expanding nuclear arsenal and the Biden administration's decision this month for U.S. government officials to boycott the 2022 Beijing Winter Olympics over rights abuses.
 China's telecommunications equipment company Huawei Technologies was added to the entity list in 2019.
 Submarine cable maker HMN Technologies was added later that year.